flaviowh/Google-Adv.-Data-Analytics-Notebooks/README.md

 no means all the material covered.
 There are other documents useful for reference but I chose to share only the notebooks.
 I already had some previous knowledge of ML, as you can check on my ML repo, and the books in the notes.
-But this course gave me more confidence in using explainable models and a stronger grasp of the foundations of DS and the importance of other skills besides tehcnical.
+But this course gave me more confidence in using explainable models and a stronger grasp of the foundations of DS and the importance of other skills besides technical.

 For claritication, the courses that comprise the certificate are: